spiral/docs/docs/en/grpc/interceptors.md

 # GRPC — Interceptors

-Spiral Framework provides interceptors for gRPC services that allow you to intercept and modify requests and responses at various points in the request lifecycle.
+Spiral provides interceptors for gRPC services that allow you to intercept and modify requests and responses at various points in the request lifecycle.

 > **See more**
 > Read more about interceptors in the [Framework — Interceptors](../framework/interceptors.md) section.